Welcome to OklahomaSports.Net

 Joey McWilliams lives in Durant.
 He founded and provides the bulk of the content for OklahomaSports.Net.
 He is a long-time sports journalist, having covered sports via radio, newspaper, television and the Internet since 2000.
 Joey was the color analyst for the Southeastern Savage Storm football and basketball teams from 2001-2011 and again for football in 2015 and 2016.
 He has also done play-by-play for Southeastern volleyball, basketball, softball and baseball on radio and streaming Internet video for Mix96.1 and the Southeastern Sports Network in Durant.
 He can also be seen regularly doing play-by-play and color for the Great American Conference and was the play-by-play announcer on the Showcase Game of the Week high school football broadcast on KSBI in OKC in 2015.

 Joey is an alum of both Southeastern Oklahoma State University and Oklahoma State University.
 He completed his second bachelor’s degree in 2012, a journalism/broadcasting degree at OSU in sports media.
 He earned first place in the television sports play-by-play category in the 2012 OAB/OBEA competition.

 Joey also broadcasts regularly on the NFHS Network and was on ESPN3 for the 2015 Live United Texarkana Bowl and on the call of the 2016 Great American Conference basketball tournaments.
-Additionally, he is a recurring guest on the Spano and Black Attack on the Sports Byline USA Network.
+Additionally, he has been a recurring guest on the Spano and Black Attack on the Sports Byline USA Network.

 He also coached high school girls and boys basketball for seven years and high school football for one season at Victory Life Academy.